 Mark Licht has served as a member of our board of directors since our formation.
 Mr. Licht is an entrepreneur with over 30 years of experience in the formation, financing and operations of connected car services and technology companies.
 Mr. Licht has served as President of Licht & Associates, a strategic consulting services firm that conducts strategic business analysis, develops business and operating plans, evaluates market opportunities and technology trends, assists with financing and proposes alternative business strategies for chief executive officers and their executive teams in the telematics, IoT and location-based services industries, since 2007.
 In that capacity, Mr. Licht has worked with investment bankers and private equity funds, as well as directly with boards of directors and management teams of companies in the US, Latin America and Europe.
 Mr. Licht has also served as Senior Advisor of C.J.
 Driscoll & Associates since 2010 and as an Advisor at Motus Ventures since 2016.
 Mr. Licht co-founded North American Teletrac in 1985 and served as its President until 2001.
 He also served as the Executive Vice President for Strategy at AirTouch Teletrac from 1991 until 1996.
 He co-founded Ituran Location and Control Ltd. (Nasdaq: ITRN) in 1994.
 Mr. Licht also co-founded SigmaOne Communications in 1998 and served as its President until 2001.
-Mr. Licht also co-founded SigmaOne Communications in 1998 and served as its President until 2001.
-Mr. Licht also co-founded SigmaOne Communications in 1998 and served as its President until 2001.
 Mr. Licht currently serves on the boards of directors or advisory boards of a number of fleet management, insurance telematics, traffic information, UBI, cybersecurity, data mining, EV and OEM focused technology companies, including Preteckt, Roadz, EDriving and GPS Dashboard.
 He previously served on the board of directors of Inseego Corp.
-(Nasdaq: INSG) and Advisory Board of Lytx, Inc. Mr. Licht holds a M.S. in International Relations from The London School of Economics and
+(Nasdaq: INSG) and Advisory Board of Lytx, Inc. Mr. Licht holds a M.S. in International Relations from The London School of Economics and a B.A. in Political Science from the University of California, Los Angeles.
+We believe Mr. Licht is well-qualified to serve as a member of our board of directors due to his business experience, c